artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 ## Introduction

-Milton Steinberg, an American rabbi, wrote *As a Driven Leaf* and published it in 1939.
-It is a novel about Elisha ben Ayubah's exploration of faith and reason, which ultimately led to his excommunication.
-According to the foreword by Chaim Potok, Elisha's struggles probably paralleled Steinberg's, who was considered a heretic by some.
+Rabbi Milton Steinberg wrote *As a Driven Leaf* and published it in 1939.
+It is a novel about Elisha ben Ayubah's exploration of faith and reason, leading to his excommunication and tragic end as he fails to resolve the questions that haunted him.
+According to the foreword by Chaim Potok, Elisha's struggles paralleled Steinberg's, who was considered a heretic by some.

 The book is a tragedy within a tragedy---Elisha's story is set in Palestine and Syria during the Jewish-Roman wars.

 I enjoyed the book thoroughly.
-The outer story of the Jews within the Roman Empire is vivid, believable, and I can relate to Elisha and his struggles.
+The outer story of the Jews within the Roman Empire is vivid, and I can relate to Elisha and his struggles.

 Elisha's intellectual journey has three stages: